 Coach Certifications (Qualifications)

 The Hockey Canada Registration platform has been updated and HCR 3.0 replaces e-Hockey and Hockey Canada Registry 2.0.
-Coaches will need to create a new HCR 3.0 Spordle account for access to their information in the Hockey Canada Registry 3.0.
+Coaches must have an HCR 3.0 Spordle account for access to their information in the Hockey Canada Registry 3.0.

-Click here for more information on this and a quick and easy step by step guide to creating a new HCR 3.0 account and linking self & family members.
+Click here for more information on this and a quick and easy step by step guide to creating an HCR 3.0 account and linking self & family members.

 Hockey Alberta is responsible for the training and development of coaches, including all NCCP levels, the Hockey Canada Safety Program and the Checking Skills Program.

-Please visit the Hockey Alberta website for coaching requirements to ensure that you are certified for the right age category or for more information on Hockey Alberta coach clinics or Hockey Alberta coach FAQ’s.
+Please visit the Hockey Alberta website for coaching requirements to ensure that you are certified for the right age category or for more information on Hockey Alberta coach clinics.

 All coach clinics/qualifications (including Respect in Sport-Activity Leader and Police Information Check), as well as rostered team history can be viewed on your Hockey Canada Registry 3.0 (Spordle) account.

-For instructions on how to view your qualification/CRC on the new HCR 3.0 (Spordle), please review this TWHA document HCR 3.0 Spordle Account - Coach Qualifications-CRC.
+For instructions on how to view your qualification/CRC on HCR 3.0 (Spordle), please review this TWHA document HCR 3.0 Spordle Account - Coach Qualifications-CRC.

 To register for Coach Clinics/Courses, please visit the Hockey Canada Registry Clinics page.
-For instructions on how to register for a clinic, please review this TWHA document HCR 3.0 Spordle Account - Create & Register for Clinic-Course.
+For instructions on how to register for a clinic, please review this TWHA document HCR 3.0 Spordle Account - Create & Register for Clinic-Course or view the Hockey Canada tutorial "How to Register to a Clinic".

 Only those individuals listed on the Official Team Roster are covered by Hockey Canada’s liability insurance therefore any person who will regularly step on the bench or the ice must be registered as a team official.
 This includes Head Coaches, Assistant Coaches and On Ice Volunteers.